LabyMod/labymod4-api-wiki/docs/pages/server/index.md

 - `core` - The LabyMod implementation of the protocol, containing all packets and models to interact with the LabyMod client.
 Use this if you want to communicate with the LabyMod 4 Server API platform-independently.
 - `server-bukkit` - The platform-specific implementation of the LabyMod Protocol for Servers running on Bukkit (Spigot, Paper, etc.).
 - `server-bungeecord` - The platform-specific implementation of the LabyMod Protocol for Servers running on BungeeCord.
+- `server-minestom` - The platform-specific implementation of the LabyMod Protocol for Servers running on Minestom.
 - `server-velocity` - The platform-specific implementation of the LabyMod Protocol for Servers running on Velocity.
 - `server-common` - Contains shared classes and utilities used across different server implementations to ensure consistent behavior and reduce code duplication.
 Use this if you want to create your own platform implementation.